Hipster Handbook - System Administration

 Example:

-To shutdown the system, root privileges are required.
-If a standard user issues the shutdown command, the system will issue a warning.
-However, if the user has been enabled to use sudo, then the user can now shutdown the system:
+Problem To shutdown the system, elevated privileges are required.
+If a standard user issues the shutdown command, the following occurs:

 $ sudo shutdown -i5 -g0 -y